-Layer Scenario England outside of London London Increasing attractiveness of bus network Ambitious investment Funding estimated to be necessary to deliver all requested BSIPs investment.
-Same level of per capita investment as England in more ambitious scenario (£584) Making bus cheaper Bus bonus Salary sacrifice scheme with a value of up to £800. £2 fare cap for single journeys Long-term version of the £2 fare cap announced for the first quarter of 2023.
-NA 15 Discouraging the use of cars Low scenario Congestion charge for urban centres (affecting 7.5% of local traffic).
-NA 16 High scenario Comprehensive charging zone (affecting 75% of local traffic).
+Layer Scenario Increasing attractiveness of bus network Ambitious investment £3.2bn, based on same level of per capita investment (£584) as in England outside London.
+Bus bonus Salary sacrifice scheme with a value of up to £800.
+Making bus cheaper £2 fare cap for single journeys Long-term version of the £2 fare cap announced in England for the first quarter of 2023.
+Low scenario Congestion charge for urban centres (affecting 7.5% of local traffic).
+Discouraging the use of car High scenario Comprehensive charging zone (affecting 75% of local traffic).